samanvithkashyap/samanvithkashyap/README.md

 ---

-## Connect with Me 📫
+## 📫 Connect With Me
 - [LinkedIn](https://www.linkedin.com/in/samanvith-kashyap/)
-- samanvithkashyap@gmail.com
+- ✉️ samanvithkashyap@gmail.com

 ---

-*“Just building, learning, and figuring it out one line of code at a time.”*
+_“Building, breaking, learning — one graph, one bug, one idea at a time.”_